Pursuing a career in engineering

 However, there are many advantages to following the 4/2 path:

-You will have a higher final degree (a M.S. rather than just a B.S.), and therefore a higher starting salary.
+- You will have a higher final degree (an M.S. rather than just a B.S.), and therefore a higher starting salary.

 Wake Forest students have chosen careers in mechanical, electrical, geological, civil, biomedical, acoustical, chemical, and traffic engineering in recent years.